roylee0704/redux-reddit/reducers/README.md

 ### What is state tree?

-Literally, it means tree that hangs states, though the tree could have height n, but all of states will have depth of 1.
+Literally, it is a tree that hangs states, though the tree could have height n, but all of states will have depth of 1.

 In javascript object literal form, it looks like this: